 Avocados give some extra creaminess to the salad and sliced scallion greens give some bite and color to it.

 Bacon always improves an Iceberg Wedge Salad.

-I just used a few left over strips from my BBBLTs.
 You can crisp up leftover bacon very quickly by wrapping it in a few paper towels and microwaving it for a minute.
 It’ll get really crispy.

 When you’re ready to build, place a wedge on each plate and kind of pull apart the lettuce leaves a bit.